baychub/cb-gsg/getting-started.md

 ### Open the web portal
 While the RSP Controller application software is running, you can use the web portal.
 1. Open the web portal on the edge computer by going to http://localhost:8080/web-admin/ in a browser.
-2. Navigate through the portal by choosing a page from the three-bar menu on the upper left of the display.

 ![Dashboard page](https://baychub.github.io/cb-gsg/dashboard.png)